Techtonica/curriculum/README.md

 ### Weeks 15+ Final Project

-After Week 14, Participants build a full-stack web application in the course of one month, from inception to deployed to production.
+After Week 14, Participants build a full-stack web application in the course of one month, from inception to production.
 This includes:

 - Creating project planning docs with wireframes
 - Planning out must-have features for their MVP